Steps for a successful installation at your business

 Rebates for EV chargers aren’t currently available.
 To be eligible for rebates should they become available again, you’ll also need to complete the proof of approval form to validate that you have obtained permission from the individual or group with authority over the property.

 Download form: Proof of approval to install electric vehicle (EV) charging [PDF, 95 KB]

 Determine whether the electrical infrastructure in your building can accommodate the EV charging stations and make upgrades as needed.

 Check to make sure you have sufficient electricity flowing into your property to support EV chargers.
 If you need to upgrade your service, learn about electrical connections and extensions here.

 Step 5: Contractor consultation

-For you to be eligible for charger rebates, your electrician will need to complete a contractor consultation form.
+If rebates become available again, to be eligible, your electrician will need to complete a contractor consultation form.
 Be aware that this may not be completed during their preliminary visit.
 You’ll need to include the completed form when you submit your pre-approval application.

 Download form: EV contractor consultation form for apartments and workplaces [PDF, 110 KB]